jkoschma/genexplain-platform/docs/source/Analysis_method_description.md

 The input parameters are as follows.

-Input matrix library: Selection of the matrix library.
+**Input matrix library:** Selection of the matrix library.
 All matrices of the library will be present in the profile (“Output profile”).

-Core-cutoff: The cutoff for the matrix core, which is the five consecutive matrix position which are most selective for certain nucleotides.
+**Core-cutoff:** The cutoff for the matrix core, which is the five consecutive matrix position which are most selective for certain nucleotides.
 When the matrix cutoff is defined by a P-value, the core cutoff will be 0 for all matrices.

-Template for cutoffs: The P-value threshold according to which the score cutoff for each matrix will be set.
+**Template for cutoffs:** The P-value threshold according to which the score cutoff for each matrix will be set.
 Selecting the “Custom…” option presents a new field to set one common cutoff for all matrices of the library.

 ![](media/f97276fe90ba7a820f367b0f21b2cf76.png)

-Nucleotide distribution template: The distribution of nucleotides on which P-value calculations are based.
+**Nucleotide distribution template:** The distribution of nucleotides on which P-value calculations are based.
 Selecting the “Custom…” option enables custom setting of individual base frequencies.

 ![](media/23ab75630b112a42adfde44349853f71.png)

-Output profile: The path for the output profile.
+**Output profile:** The path for the output profile.

 An profile can be created as follows.

 **Step 1.** Input the matrix library.
 As usual, you can drag-and-drop.
-Here we use the TRANSFAC® 2013.1 library:
+Here we use the TRANSFAC® 2017.1 library:

 ![](media/086ca27dca04c025ede8a31bb907d670.png)